fluentverification/ragtimer/README.md

 # RAGTIMER
 Random Assume Guarantee Testing Induced Model Executions for Reachability (RAGTIMER)

+## Installation Instructions

+The following instructions should guide installation of RAGTIMER and its dependencies.
+Better instructions are coming soon.

+1. Install Microsoft's version of IVy, with instructions for Debian 11 available at https://www.landonjtaylor.net/ivy

+2. Install PRISM following instructions at https://prismmodelchecker.org

+3. Modify Makefile in the RAGTIMER scripts directory to match your existing PRISM installation folder (not the prism/prism folder, simply the main prism directory)

+4. Clone the RAGTIMER repository and play around.
+The model should be located at scripts/model.sm scripts/model.csl scripts/model.ragtimer as shown by existing files.

 ## IVy Model Generator
 ### Input File Format